-Development of the Project includes office and commercial retail/restaurant uses.
-The Project does not propose the installation of USTs or ASTs.
-As such, operation of the

-Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment, and impacts associated with USTs and ASTs during operation of the Project would be less than significant.
+Development of the Project includes office and commercial uses.
+The Project does not propose the installation of underground or aboveground storage tanks.
+As such, operation of the Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving USTs and ASTs.
+Therefore, no impacts associated with underground and aboveground storage tanks during operation of the Project would occur.